 According to medical professionals, rest and painkillers are all most people with a mild case of golfer’s elbow or tennis elbow need.
 But some natural supplements may also be useful, including the following:

-The omega-3 fatty acids found in fish oil may also be useful in reducing inflammation (ii), and – like turmeric – may be a useful side-effects-free alternative to conventional anti-inflammatory painkillers (iii).
+The omega-3 fatty acids found in fish oil may also be useful in reducing inflammation (vi), and – like turmeric – may be a useful side-effects-free alternative to conventional anti-inflammatory painkillers (vii).

 Made of proteolytic enzymes (protein-digesting enzymes) found in pineapple juice and the stem of pineapple plants, bromelain is often used as a treatment for sports injuries.
 One study suggests it may help reduce swelling and tenderness (viii), and experts believe it may be as effective as non-steroidal anti-inflammatory drugs (NSAIDs) as an anti-inflammatory agent (ix).